 Interview with Samantha Sanchez

-TechBridge is excited to host our inaugural National Social Justice Summit on November 4th, 2021.
-We invite social justice advocates, Corporate Social Responsibility staff, and pro bono stakeholders to this one-day event to collaborate on their organizations’ social justice efforts through a lens of how technology and data can empower their work.
-We are thrilled to introduce Samantha Sanchez (she/her), Director, Social Justice pillar at TechBridge, as our Emcee.
-Get to know her and the summit below.
+TechBridge is excited to host our inaugural National Social Justice Summit on .
+We invite social justice advocates, corporate social responsibility staff, and pro bono stakeholders to this one-day event to collaborate on their organizations’ social justice efforts through a lens of how technology and data can empower their work.
+We are thrilled to introduce Samantha Sanchez (she/her), Director, Social Justice pillar at TechBridge, as our emcee.
+Get to know her and the summit in this post.

 a third-generation Hispanic whose first language was Spanish.
 Men in my family served in the military, which broadened their respect for people who did not look like them.
 And my mother’s union work meant I spent time with the children of other union members, who were mostly Black.
 I inherited respect for and friendships with people who were different from me.
 This perspective created a bubble of tolerance as well as naïveté — I didn’t realize that non-white and non-cisgender persons were treated negatively.
 I can’t say when that bubble burst exactly, but when it did it fueled me to want the world to feel like I do — that all humans are inherently equal and all resources should be distributed equitably.

 Why do you focus specifically on justice technology?